KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 To connect a graph `output` to a surface or displacement shader input the procedural extension can be declared within the a texture reference for a given material in the `materials` array.

-For the first version of this extension only those material inputs which already support texture binding can support procedural graphs.
+Material inputs that already support texture binding can support procedural graphs.
 This includes bindings such as:

 - `baseColorTexture`
 - `metallicRoughnessTexture`